Flow-based Models and Flow Matching

 Flow Matching

-Notice that by the continuity equation, there is a direct correspondence between the probability density path \(p_t\) and the vector field \(u_t\).
-Namely, if we knew the vector field already then we know it would generate a unique probability density path.
-Therefore, instead of directly optimizing the probability density path and computing \(\log p_1(\mathbf{x_1})\) we can optimize the vector field instead.
-So the flow matching loss looks like this:
+To motivate the FM loss, consider the continuity equation.
+It provides a direct correspondence between the probability density path \(p_t\) and the vector field \(u_t\).
+Namely, if we knew the vector field already, then we know it generates a unique probability density path.
+Therefore, instead of directly optimizing the probability density path and having to compute \(\log p_1(\mathbf{x_1})\), we can optimize the vector field instead.
+Assuming that we know the probability density path and its generating vector field, the flow matching loss is defined as follows:

 \[\mathcal{L}_{FM}(\theta) = \mathbb{E}_{t,p_t(\mathbf{x})}\left\lVert v_t(\mathbf{x}) - u_t(\mathbf{x})\right\rVert^2,\]